 Tega Signature Breakfast tea and Tega Green Tea Darjeeling are sourced from Fair trade tea estates in Darjeeling India, where the tea plants are of the smaller leaf Camellia Sinensis, rather than the larger leaf variety Assamica, more commonly grown throughout the rest of India.

 While classified as a black tea, Tega’s Breakfast Darjeeling tea is less oxidized than a typical black tea.
-The unique flavor of Darjeeling comes from Chinese tea genetics mixing with Indian terroir — plus the intricacies of harvesting and processing.
+The unique flavour of Darjeeling comes from Chinese tea genetics mixing with Indian terroir — plus the intricacies of harvesting and processing.
 It’s lighter and less astringent than most black teas, but more layered and complex than most greens.

 What does it taste like?

 A first harvest Darjeeling has a satisfying balance of sweetness and astringency that’s often hard to find in good tea.
-The ideal Darjeeling is pleasantly astringent and optimistically bright in both taste and color; it’ll be sweet, fragrant, and astringent in equal turns, easy going so you can just drink and enjoy, but complicated enough to keep your interest piqued.
-Once you get a taste of the good stuff, you wont want to go back to your less interesting teas.
+The ideal Darjeeling is pleasantly astringent and optimistically bright in both taste and colour; it’ll be sweet, fragrant, and astringent in equal turns, easy going so you can just drink and enjoy, but complicated enough to keep your interest piqued.
+Once you get a taste of the good stuff, you won't want to go back to your less interesting teas.